ATTENTION: College closed Wednesday due to severe weather. More

 A student will be considered in good standing as long as the classes taken are required for graduation in his/her program, the student is not repeating classes already successfully completed, the student has not been on Academic Probation for two consecutive quarters (of enrollment) and does not earn less than a 2.0 for the quarter, the student has not been Academically Dismissed by the College and does not earn a 2.0 GPA for the quarter.
 (See Grading and Academic Procedures in the College Catalogue).

 Once a student has been reported to the VA for Unsatisfactory Progress, benefits will be suspended and the student will be notified.
-Students must reapply for their benefits by contacting the VA Coordinator.
+Students must reapply for their benefits by contacting the G.I.
+Bill Office.

 What Will VA Benefits Pay For?